Autobiographical writing: an introduction

 Are there any other costs?
 Is there anything I need to bring?

-You should bring paper, and pens or pencils and/or digital equivalents.
+You should bring paper, and pens or pencils.

 When I've finished, what course can I do next?